khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 The absolute format clarifies the precise date and time that something occurred.

 Absolute date and time information can be [localized](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) to display a user's local date and time or follow the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
 See the [Guidelines](#Guidelines) section for more information about when dates should be localized, and when they should be shown in ISO 8601.
   - Localized dates display as `Jan 03, 2021` or are shortened to `Jan 03` when space is tight.
-Always show the full date and time data in a tooltip if the date is shortened.
+Always show the full date and time data, along with the timezone, in a tooltip if the date is shortened.
 Both `dateStyle` and `timeStyle` should be set to medium.
-Whether `timeStyle` contains timezone info depends on the space in the UI; for example, in a tooltip, we have enough space to display the timezone info.
   - ISO 8601 format is displayed `YYYY-MM-DD`.
 Time can also be appended to the end of the date if necessary as `HH:MM:SS`

 ### Relative format